kenh108/configs/README.md

 - Install jellyseer on server
 - Distill and synthesize update files, and upload to github
 - Update cert for internal domains
+- Upgrade server and vps to debian 12 from debian 11